"Inside each of us is a natural-born storyteller, waiting to be released."

 When I went to school, I learned that I had to listen and do what they told me.
 The worst thing ever, was that I had to think about things like arithmetic.
 It was boring but I had to pass my exams to prove that I was smart enough to get to the next grade.
 As children we are programmed to be constantly aware of the dreaded fear of failure, so we spend our lives trying to avoid it, which limits our passions and creative potential.

-And so here it is, 2019 and I know that I am more than half way through my life.
-How strange it is to think of myself as an older woman... what the hell happened?
+And so here it is, 2020 and I know that I am more than half way through my life.
+How strange it is to think of myself as an older woman... how did that happen?

 I know that I am not a great writer... actually, far from it.
 I know I will never be a Jane Austin, nor a Kate Morton, but that is not the reason I write.
 I accept the fact that I will make mistakes but I know that I will get better with every word and sentence that I write.